Jcw218/JcwDrafting-GigaVoron/Install Tutorial - BTT pi v1.2.md

   - You will be prompted for a username and password.
 Enter in biqu for username and for password: biqu. don't worry if the password doesn't show on the screen, it's hidden from view by default.

   - Next is the intimidating coding portion of this build.
+    - copy this next code and right click anywhere on the putty program:

+      sudo nano /etc/apt/sources.list
+    - modify it to look like the following image:

     - copy this and right click anywhere on the putty program:

        ./kiauh/kiauh.sh